Fire and Explosion Modelling Group logo

 Thermal runaway induced by thermal abuse

-Combined numerical and experimental studies (in collaboration with UK Health and Safety Executive Science Division) have been carried out to investigate thermal runaway of large format 21700 cylindrical lithium-ion battery induced by different thermal abuse.
-Experiments were firstly conducted with the extend volume accelerating calorimetry (EV-ARC) using both the heat-wait-seek (HWS) protocol and under isothermal conditions.
-The kinetic parameters were derived from one of the HWS EV-ARC tests and implemented in the in-house modified computational fluid dynamics code OpenFOAM.
-For the subsequent computational fluid dynamics simulations, the cell was treated as a 3D block with anisotropic thermal conductivities.
+Combined numerical and experimental studies (in collaboration with the UK Health and Safety Executive Science Division) have been carried out to investigate thermal runaway of large format 21700 cylindrical lithium-ion batteries induced by different thermal abuse.
+Experiments were conducted using extend volume accelerating calorimetry (EV-ARC) with both the heat-wait-seek (HWS) protocol and under isothermal conditions.

 Thermal runaway induced by nail penetration